Anatomic Pathology Rotations

 Length of Rotation: 4 months

-Faculty: Robert Stoppacher, MD, Director, Autopsy Service & Chief Medical Examiner, Robert Corona, DO, MBA, Deborah Johnson, MD, Laura Knight, MD
+Faculty: Robert Stoppacher, MD, Director, Autopsy Service & Chief Medical Examiner, Robert Corona, DO, MBA, Deborah Johnson, MD, Laura Knight, MD, Julia Shields, MD

 The autopsy service is run by the Medical Examiner's Office (MEO) at the Wallie Howard Jr. Center for Forensic Science.
 As part of University Hospital, it provides a medical service to the physicians who refer their patients, as well as to members of the patient's family.
 It is also an educational component of the Medical Center, providing opportunities for learning not only to pathology residents, but also to other medical and paramedical students, pathology faculty and staff physicians and residents from all specialties.
 The VA Hospital autopsy service is under the direction of Dr. Margaret Kowalski and staffed by VA attending pathologists.